Making History: 200 Years of American Art from the Pennsylvania Academy of the Fine Arts

 Enjoy iconic American works in a new light and enjoy longtime favorites.
 Featured artists include Edward Hopper, Winslow Homer, Gilbert Stuart, Georgia O’Keeffe, Horace Pippin, Childe Hassam, Thomas Hart Benton, Mary Cassatt and Stuart Davis, among others.
 Discover the evolution of our national artistic identity and explore what it has meant to be an American artist in the early 19th century through the late 20th century.

-Tickets for museum admission and the tour are $25.
-Purchase Tickets Here
+Tickets for museum admission and the tour are $25 and we have a limit of 25 attendees.

 Where: